MekaylaAmore/MekaylaAmore/README.md

 ---

 ## 🌟 About Me
-- 🎨 **Hobbies:** Coding cute projects, exploring UX/UI designs, and building personal side quests.
+- 🎨 **Hobbies:** Coding projects, exploring UX/UI designs, and building personal side quests.
 - 🌈 **Philosophy:** Code should be clean, fun, and make life brighter. 🌟
 - 💻 **Goal:** Grow as a full-stack developer and create impactful software solutions.